Holy Trinity Catholic Primary School

 Writing

 Writing at Holy Trinity is used for children to express themselves, communicate with others and demonstrate the skills they have acquired within a unit of work.
-Mrs Beech is responsible for this subject in school.
+Mrs Coxon is responsible for this subject in school.

 What?